Ghini/ghini.desktop/doc/imex.rst

 enter it on the client together with your user name, and click on ``register``.
 When ghini.desktop receives a valid registration request for a specific IMEI number, the specified IMEI is added to the list of registered clients.
-The registration is persistent, so if you want to change the user name associated to an IMEI number, please first remove the entry from the list, then register again your phone.
+The registration is persistent, and registrations are not overwritten, so if you want to change the user name associated to an IMEI number, please first remove the entry from the list, then register again the phone for a different user.

 Start the server on ghini.desktop and move your focus to your ghini.pocket client.
 It is from the ghini.pocket clients that you handle the communication.
 After accepting updates from your ghini.pocket clients, refresh the snapshot and update it on all your clients.

 When done, stop the server, review the logs, close the Pocket Server window.

-The next section describes the ghini.pocket user interface.

 ghini.pocket user interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^